Vacation Pay in Alberta — Quick Answer

 Example 1 — Salaried employee at 3 years

-Example 2 — Hourly employee with overtime, 6 years of service
+Example 2 — Hourly employee at 6 years of service

 Example 3 — Commissioned salesperson